awewsomegamer/Idozit-Compiler/README.md

 For information about the example programs, visit <a href="EXAMPLES.md">EXAMPLES.md</a>

 ## Contribution
-You code should consider the following:
+Your code should consider the following:
 * `Readability` - Is it easy to read?
 * `Comments` - What is the developer thinking here?
 What do these lines mean?
 * `Modification` - Is it easy to modify?